paul-english/clj-auto-diff/README.md

 ## Usage

-An example where being able to compute a derivative let's us solve easily using Newton's method.
+An example where being able to compute a derivative lets us solve easily using Newton's method.
 Here we're solving for `x`, where `e^x - 1.5 = tan^{-1}(x)`.
 We do this by finding the root of `e^x - 1.5 - tan^{-1}(x) = 0`.